hongkongkiwi/mac-iso2usb/README.md

 Once this is complete you can simply run it from the command line like any other command using `iso2usb`

 # Usage

+If you want to pass the device directly (get the device from `diskutil list`)

-`iso2usb file.iso /dev/disk#` (where # is the disk number of the USB drive, you can find this using `diskutil list` from console)
+`iso2usb file.iso /dev/disk#` (# is a disk number)

+If you want to bring up a selection of USB devices and select from the menu (potentially more dangerous)

+`iso2usb file.iso`

 # Help make it better
-I have a few things on the todo list, mostly I would like to be able to detect all plugged in USB drives and give those as a selection to the user if they don't pass one

 Pull requests are welcome!